-Title IX of the Education Amendments of 1972 states that ‘No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.’
-Sexual harassment and sexual violence are extreme forms of discrimination that are prohibited by Title IX.
-SUNY Korea, even though located in South Korea, follows the Title IX policy as an extended campus of SUNY schools - SBU and FIT.
+SUNY Korea is committed that no person, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity.
+Sexual harassment and sexual violence are extreme forms of discrimination that are prohibited by Title IX, the US federal law that is the standard for the sex discrimination policies at SUNY Korea.
+SUNY Korea, even though located in South Korea, is an extended campus of SUNY schools in the United States- SBU and FIT.

-All new members (students, faculty, and staff) of SUNY Korea are required to complete the Title IX training upon their joining.
+All new members (students, faculty, and staff) of SUNY Korea are required to complete the Sexual Misconduct training upon their joining.